kristopolous/mansnip/README.md

       &[enter]  turn off the filtered view
       g(number) go to that line

 And there you go.
-Ah yes, I remember the 1980s as well.
+I remember navigating in the 1980s as well.

-This is all insane.
+This is insane.
 Why is this basic functionality not there?

 ## Wouldn't it be nice to just get the part you want?